shutter-network/shutter/README.md

 ### 1) Start the Ethereum Dev Chain

 There are many options, but we suggest using either Geth or Ganache with a block time of 3s.
-Make sure that the JSON RPC interface is enabled (using either HTTP or websockets) and that you know the private key of at least one funded account.
-In the rest of the guide, we'll assume the JSON RPC URL is `http://localhost:8545` and the private key is `b0057716d5917badaf911b193b12b910811c1497b5bada8d7711f758981c3773`.
+Make sure that the JSON RPC interface is enabled and accessible via websockets and that you know the private key of at least one funded account.
+In the rest of the guide, we'll assume the JSON RPC URL is `ws://localhost:8545` and the private key is `b0057716d5917badaf911b193b12b910811c1497b5bada8d7711f758981c3773`.
 If Ganache is used, the following command replicates these settings: